cksystemsteaching/selfie/README.md

-./selfie: this is the selfie system from selfie.cs.uni-salzburg.at with ./selfie: 64-bit unsigned integers and 64-bit pointers hosted on macOS ./selfie: selfie compiling selfie.c to 64-bit RISC-U with 64-bit starc ./selfie: 346447 characters read in 11954 lines and 1699 comments ./selfie: with 206502(59.60%) characters in 48118 actual symbols ./selfie: 480 global variables, 631 procedures, 469 string literals ./selfie: 2893 calls, 1340 assignments, 91 while, 894 if, 583 return ...
+./selfie: this is the selfie system from selfie.cs.uni-salzburg.at with ./selfie: 64-bit unsigned integers and 64-bit pointers hosted on macOS ./selfie: selfie compiling selfie.c to 64-bit RISC-U with 64-bit starc ./selfie: 348313 characters read in 11988 lines and 1711 comments ./selfie: with 207832(59.66%) characters in 48508 actual symbols ./selfie: 477 global variables, 628 procedures, 366 string literals ./selfie: 1336 assignments, 89 while, 903 if, 2918 calls, 593 return ...
 ```

 What you see here is a *profile* of the compiled source code, reported by the selfie compiler called `starc`.
-For example, there are 480 global variables and 631 procedures in the source code of selfie.
+For example, there are 477 global variables and 628 procedures in the source code of selfie.
 Some concepts we have not yet seen such as symbols and string literals are introduced in the programming chapter.
 The rest of the output provides insight into the machine code that selfie generated for itself:

 ```
 ...
-./selfie: 189136 bytes generated with 43440 instructions and 15376 bytes of data ./selfie: init:    lui: 2621(6.03%), addi: 14581(33.56%) ./selfie: memory:  ld: 7648(17.60%), sd: 7211(16.59%) ./selfie: compute: add: 3551(8.17%), sub: 721(1.65%), mul: 495(1.13%)
+./selfie: 175776 bytes generated with 40562 instructions and 13528 bytes of data ./selfie: init:    lui: 2610(6.43%), addi: 11700(28.84%) ./selfie: memory:  ld: 7583(18.69%), sd: 7240(17.84%) ./selfie: compute: add: 3563(8.78%), sub: 718(1.77%), mul: 494(1.21%)
-./selfie: compute: divu: 88(0.20%), remu: 31(0.07%)
+./selfie: compute: divu: 89(0.21%), remu: 31(0.07%)
-./selfie: compare: sltu: 701(1.61%)
+./selfie: compare: sltu: 701(1.72%)
-./selfie: control: beq: 989(2.27%), jal: 4164(9.58%), jalr: 631(1.45%)
+./selfie: control: beq: 996(2.45%), jal: 4194(10.33%), jalr: 635(1.56%)
 ./selfie: system:  ecall: 8(0.01%)
 ```

-For example, the system generated 3,551 `add` instructions which is 8.17% of all 43,440 generated instructions.
+For example, the system generated 3,563 `add` instructions which is 8.78% of all 40,562 generated instructions.
 In the following, let us take a closer look using the `double.c` example.

 ### RISC-U Machine Code